rsm-gh/nebula/README.md

 *Unless you want to try experimental software or contribute to the project you should not yet use the player.
-I stopped developing it because I moved to spotify... but I may continue some day.*
+I stopped developing it because I moved to spotify...

 ----------------------------------------------------------------